 Parents & Caregivers

-I offer guidance through the world of neurodiversity that’s clear, compassionate, and meets you where you’re at.
-Together, we’ll identify what’s working, tackle what isn’t, and build a toolkit for understanding, articulating, and responding to your child’s needs.
+I offer a helping hand through the world of neurodiversity—whether that’s with a listening ear, a sounding board, or clear, compassionate guidance that meets you where you’re at.
+Together, we’ll identify what’s working, tackle what isn’t, and build a toolkit for understanding, articulating, and responding to your child’s needs—and your own.

-Have you ever felt like your child was speaking a different language?
+Have you ever felt like your child was speaking a different language to the people around them?

 Like they have so much to say—so much to offer—and the people around them just aren’t hearing it?